+Vear Ended December 21

-Year En ded December 31,
+rear Ended December 31,

-2019 2018 18 cept percentages) 176,914 \$ 77.7% (28,714) \$

-(in t housand ls, except percentages)
+2020 2019

+(in thousands, e xcept p ercentages)

-GAAP gross profit \$ 230,001 \$ 176,914 \$ 134,218
+GAAP gross profit \$ 282,765 \$ 230,001

-GAAP gross margin 79.6% 77.7% 76.4%
+GAAP gross margin 80.4 %) 79.6 %

-GAAP net loss attributable to BlackLine, Inc. \$ (32,535) \$ (28,714) \$ (33,408)
+GAAP net loss attributable to BlackLine, Inc. \$ (46,911) \$ (32,535)

-Year Ended December 31, 2019 2018 201
+Year Ended December 31,

+2020 2019

-(in t housand ls, except percentages)
+(in thousands, except percentages)

-Non-GAAP gross profit \$ 239,612 \$ 187,042 \$ 142,214
+Non-GAAP gross profit \$ 290,853 \$ 239,612

-Non-GAAP gross margin 82.9% 82.1% 81.0%
+Non-GAAP gross margin 82.7 % ,) 82.9 %

-Non-GAAP net income attributable to BlackLine, Inc. \$ 21,993 \$ 5,515 \$ 1,180
+Non-GAAP net income attributable to BlackLine, Inc. \$ 46,100 \$ 21,993

 Non-GAAP Gross Profit and Non-GAAP Gross Margin.
-Non-GAAP gross profit is defined as GAAP revenues less GAAP cost of revenue adjusted for the amortization of acquired developed technology resulting from the 2013 Acquisition and the Runbook Acquisition, and stock-based compensation.
+Non-GAAP gross profit is defined as GAAP revenues less GAAP cost of revenue adjusted for the amortization of acquired developed technology and stock-based compensation.
 Non-GAAP gross margin is defined as non-GAAP gross profit divided by GAAP revenues.
 We believe that presenting non-GAAP gross margin is useful to investors as it eliminates the impact of certain non-cash expenses and allows a direct comparison of gross margin between periods.

 Non-GAAP Net Income.
-Non-GAAP net income is defined as GAAP net loss adjusted for the impact of the provision for (benefit from) income taxes that we were able to recognize as a result of the deferred tax liabilities associated with the intangible assets established upon the 2013 Acquisition and the Runbook Acquisition, amortization of acquired intangible assets resulting from the 2013 Acquisition and the Runbook Acquisition, stock-based compensation, the amortization of debt discount and issuance costs from our convertible notes, the change in the fair value of contingent consideration, the change in fair value of the common stock warrant liability, legal settlement gains, cost incurred in relation to our secondary offering, cost incurred relating to our shelf offering, and adjustment to redeemable non-controlling interest.
-We believe that presenting non-GAAP net income is useful to investors as it eliminates the impact of items that have been impacted by the 2013 Acquisition and the Runbook Acquisition, purchase accounting and other related costs in order to allow a direct comparison of net income (loss) between current and historical periods.
+Non-GAAP net income is defined as GAAP net loss adjusted for the impact of the provision for (benefit from) income taxes related to acquisitions, amortization of acquired intangible assets, stock-based compensation, the amortization of debt discount and issuance costs, the change in the fair value of contingent consideration, transaction-related costs, legal settlement gains, and the adjustment to the value of the redeemable non-controlling interest to the redemption amount.
+We believe that presenting non-GAAP net income is useful to investors as it eliminates the impact of items that have been affected by the 2013 Acquisition, the Runbook Acquisition, and the Rimilia Acquisition, certain non-cash expenses, and other costs related to non-recurring non-operating events in order to allow a direct comparison of net loss between current and future periods